Functional quantization-based stratified sampling methods: Vector and functional quantization

-We now assume that $E$ is a separable Hilbert space $(H,\langle.,.\rangle_H)$. \begin{itemize} \item $\mathcal{C}_N(X)$ is the set of $L^2$-optimal quantizers of $X$ of level $N$. \item $e_N(X)$ is the minimal quadratic distortion that can be achieved when approximating $X$ by a quantizer of level $N$. \end{itemize} \begin{defi}[Stationarity] A quantizer $Y$ of $X$ is stationary (or self-consistent) if
+We now assume that $E$ is a separable Hilbert space $(H,\langle\cdot,\cdot\rangle_H)$.
+We denote by $\mathcal{C}_N(X)$ the set of $L^2$ optimal quantizers of $X$ of level $N$, and by $\mathcal{E}_N(X)$ the minimal quadratic distortion that can be achieved when approximating $X$ by a quantizer of level $N$. \begin{defi}[Stationarity] A quantizer $Y$ of $X$ is stationary (or self-consistent) if

-\end{defi} \begin{prop}[Stationarity of $L^2$-optimal quantizer] A (quadratic) optimal quantizer is stationary. \end{prop} The stationarity is a particularity of the quadratic case ($p=2$).
-In other $L^p$ cases, a similar property involving the notion of $p$-centre occurs.
-A proof of is available in \cite{GLPApprox}.\ A consequence is, if $Y = \Proj_{\Gamma}(X)$ is an $L^2$-optimal quantizer, and $C= \{C_1, \cdots, C_n \}$ is the associated Voronoi partition, one has $\forall y \in \Gamma, y = \E[X | X \in \slab_C(y)]$. \begin{prop} Let $X$ be an $H$-valued $L^2$ random variable.
-Let us denote $D_N^X$ the squared quadratic quantization error associated with a codebook of size $N$ with respect to $X$.
+\end{defi} \begin{prop}[Stationarity of $L^2$ optimal quantizers] A quadratic optimal quantizer is stationary. \end{prop} We refer to \cite{GrafLushgyMonograf} for the proof in the finite-dimensional setting and to \cite{LuschgyPagesFunctional3} for the more general case of separable Hilbert spaces.
+Stationarity is a particularity of the quadratic case ($p=2$).
+In the general $L^p$ setting, a similar property involving the notion of $p$-center holds \cite{GLPApprox}. \begin{prop} Let $X$ be an $H$-valued $L^2$ random variable.
+Let us denote by $D_N^X$ the squared quadratic quantization error associated with a codebook of size $N$ with respect to $X$.